epfl-ada/ada-2022-project-r4d4r/README.md

 ## Research Questions

 `A list of research questions you would like to address during the project.`
-- Who is the main character?
-- The gender of the main character throughout time, how does it change?
-- What is the most popular type of main character?
-(Characteristics such height and age)
-- How does it vary among genres and which one is the most successful?
-- What characteristics of the main character can influence the success of a movie?
-- Does the time period of release of the movie affect its success?
-- Can we use regression to predict if a movie will be successful?
-- Does the gender of the main character influence the success?
+- How has the production of movies changed over time?
+What kind of features (genre, runtime, main character gender, etc) were in produced movies?
+- How have those features impacted the box office over time?
+- How well can we correlate production and success?
+- Using these insights, can we predict future production and/or the future box office of arbitrary productions?